 Deming is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Deming is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Deming who work in office and administrative support (16.18%), sales jobs (7.59%), and teaching (6.60%).
+There are especially a lot of people living in Deming who work in office and administrative support (15.47%), food service (7.41%), and sales jobs (7.26%).

-Deming is a somewhat ethnically-diverse city.
+Deming is an extremely ethnically-diverse city.
 The people who call Deming home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Deming, accounting for 70.55% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Deming residents report their race to be White, followed by Native American.
-Deming also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 70.11% of the city’s residents.
-Important ancestries of people in Deming include Irish, English, Italian, and French .
+Important ancestries of people in Deming include German, English, Italian, and French .

 The most common language spoken in Deming is Spanish.
-Other important languages spoken here include English and French.
+Other important languages spoken here include English and Chinese.